w3ctag/design-reviews/reviews/dbsc-analysis.md

 Resources can then trigger asynchronous fetches to refresh cookies, ahead of when any critical resources need to be fetched.

+#### Clearing State

+The explainer suggests that `Clear-Site-Data` with either the `cookies` or `storage` tokens causes the session to terminate.
+We think that if this is logically a cookie, then only the `cookies` token needs to act on that state.

+It might be reasonable to specify a new token for clearing the signature key, so that cookies might be cleared independently.
+As the original proposal didn't include that option, we haven't either.
+We can see how the DBSC(E) extension — which has a more complex enrollment process — might benefit from key retention.

 ### Communicating Keys